iTIMO: An LLM-empowered Synthesis Dataset for Travel Itinerary Modification: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This paper introduces {\itshape itinerary modification} as a novel and critical task within the TRS domain.
-Accordingly, we propose iTIMO dataset, constructed by leveraging LLMs to perturb real-world itineraries thereby generating {\itshape need-to-modify} itineraries for modification.
-Moreover, we conduct comprehensive experiments to benchmark current advanced LLMs' performance in iTIMO.
-We anticipate our dataset and benchmarking results will serve as a valuable resource for advancing research in TRS community.
+This paper introduces the critical task of {\itshape itinerary modification} and proposes iTIMO, a dataset constructed via LLM-based perturbation of real-world itineraries.
+We comprehensively benchmark advanced LLMs on iTIMO, providing a valuable resource for the TRS community.
 However, our study remains certain limitations that suggests directions for future work.
-Regarding the dataset, the generation of {\itshape need-to-modify} itineraries is currently user-agnostic.
-Furthermore, due to the inaccuracy of temporal information in the source data, our perturbation process does not account for temporal features.
-Future research could incorporate user simulation \cite{wei2025mirroring} and integrate temporal constraints to provide richer contexts and more realistic scenarios.
-Methodologically, our results identify SFT as a promising approach for this task.
-Subsequent studies might design advanced reinforcement learning-based fine-tuning paradigms to further enhance performance.
+Regarding the \textbf{dataset}, we acknowledge limitations regarding user-agnostic generation and absent temporal features due to source inaccuracies.
+Additionally, the current dataset is constrained in itinerary sequence length and overall scale.
+Future research could apply our proposed pipeline to larger source datasets with longer itineraries, thereby scaling up both the volume and complexity of the generated data.
+Moreover, incorporating user simulation \cite{wei2025mirroring} and temporal constraints would provide richer contexts (\eg perturbing itineraries via the shuffle operation based on temporal perturbation intents). \textbf{Methodologically}, our results identify SFT as a promising approach for this task.
+Subsequent studies might design novel reinforcement learning (RL) or diffusion-based methods to further enhance performance.